wireapp/wire-server-deploy/helm/README.md

 platform to function.

-'Deploying' an environment means creating the respective Objects on top of Kubernetes to instantiate all the services that together represent the Wire backend. playbooks against servers specified in an inventory, resulting in a fully This action can be re-run as often as you want (e.g. in case you change some variables or upgrade to new versions).
+'Deploying' an environment means creating the respective Objects on top of Kubernetes to instantiate all the services that together represent the Wire backend.
+This action can be re-run as often as you want (e.g. in case you change some variables or upgrade to new versions).